e-Karimi/Jira-clone-next-14/README.md

 ## 🧲 Features
-- "My Tasks" page where you can view your tasks in different formats  Implemented  a table view for a quick overview to find tasks based on different criteria like the person assigned to that task  and a comound board for easy drag and drop task management and finally a calendar view for better deadline tracking.
+-  view your tasks in different formats : table view , kanban view , calendar view

-- "Task" page where you can view and edit task details
+-  View and edit task details

--  An editing system where you can change assignes and move tasks between projects and update their status.
+- Edit assignes and move tasks between projects and update their status.

 ## 💻  Run the project
 use this command